 Going to a lake during the summertime can be fun.
 That’s where many people take time to relax and spend time with family and friends.
-However, being in or around the lake can pose some danger—so make sure you’re following these tips for a safe, fun trip to the lake!
+However, being in or around the lake can pose some danger—so make sure you’re following these tips provided by our Dallas boating accident attorney for a safe, fun trip to the lake!

 1. Make Sure You’re a Confident Swimmer

 Some lakes become very deep, very quickly, especially if your group likes to swim from the boat.
 To keep yourself safe, make sure you’re confident you can swim back to a shallower part of the lake, or are able to swim back to the boat.
 If you’re not confident in your swimming skills, make sure to wear a life jacket or stay in shallow water.

 Children should always be well-supervised when near a body of water.
 Although lifejackets and floatation devices can be helpful, do not rely on only these to keep your child safe in the water.
 Make sure your kids know how to swim properly before heading to the water.

 3. Know the Signs of Drowning

 Drownings can happen in a matter of minutes.
 It can also be difficult to tell when someone is drowning—it can happen silently.
 Learn about the signs of drowning here.

 4. Know the Signs of Recreational Water Illness

 Many bodies of water can carry bacteria or chemicals that can cause illness to swimmers.
 Some illnesses can be caused by E. coli and other bacteria in the water.
 This can lead to stomach illness, respiratory illness, or skin illness.
 To avoid contracting these illnesses, avoid getting water in your mouth when swimming.
 Additionally, avoid getting into the water if you have cuts or open wounds as bacteria can cause an infection.